-So what brings all of these friends and foes together?
+As I already explained, Spider-Man: Friend or Foe is an old school arcade brawler along the lines of Rival Turf and that Teenage Mutant Ninja Turtles arcade machine.
 As the game starts Spider-Man is accosted by some very familiar looking enemies, so in true Spidey fashion our hero swings into action and attempts to save the day.
 But as he investigates the situation he starts to realize that a lot of his former foes have been brainwashed and are completely unaware of their actions.
 As you might imagine, this does not sit well with these otherwise ruthless and evil villains, so everybody teams up to figure out just what is going on and destroy it once and for all.
-It's a story right out of a comic book, which is definitely what you should expect from a Spider-Man video game.
+It's a story right out of a comic book, which is definitely the high point of Friend or Foe.